1992 Pacific typhoon season: Severe Tropical Storm Axel

 islands.
 As a result of Axel's winds, a majority of the outhouses were destroyed, resulting in serious health concerns for the islanders.
 In the eastern Caroline Islands, Kosrae experienced gusts of 65-80 knot resulting in severe crop losses, damaged fauna, and several structures being destroyed.As Axel passed just north of Pohnpei, the island's electrical power was knocked out for several hours and many buildings in low-lying areas flooded.
 In those islands, a storm surge of fifteen feet was recorded, with a daily total of 9.73 in of rain seen.

 Severe Tropical Storm Ekeka

 On 3 February, a weakening Tropical Storm Ekeka tracked west of the International Date Line, entering the West Pacific basin and being monitored by the JMA.
 Early the next day, the JTWC began issuing bulletins on Ekeka, which was in an environment with high wind shear.
-Later that same day, Ekeka weakened into a tropical depression.
+Later that same day, Ekeka weakened into a tropical depression, and subsequently moved through the Marshall Islands.
 Several days later, on 8 February, the JMA stopped tracking the depression.
 The JTWC kept tracking Ekeka for a few hours until it passed over Chuuk.
 Early on February 9, Ekeka finally dissipated about 800 mi east-southeast of Palau, or about 310 mi off the north coast of Papua New Guinea.